dmoritz10/golfscorecard-v3/README.md

     add reset button to pull down

-Include score by par in round stats pulldown
+x Include score by par in round stats pulldown

+replace dup ids with classes